minetest-mods/areas/README.md

   * `/area_pos1/2 X Y Z` to set one of the positions to the specified coordinates.

-Once you have set the border positions you can protect the area by running one of the following commands:
+2) Protect the selected area by running one of the following commands:

   * `/set_owner <OwnerName> <AreaName>` -- If you have the `areas` privilege.
   * `/protect <AreaName>` -- If you have the `areas` privilege or the server administrator has enabled area self-protection.

-The area name is used only for informational purposes (so that you know what an area is for).
-It is not used for any other purpose.
+The area name is used only for informational purposes and has no functional importance.

 For example: `/set_owner SomePlayer Mese city`

-Now that you own an area you may want to add sub-owners to it.
-You can do this with the `add_owner` command.
-Anyone with an area can use the `add_owner` command on their areas.
-Before using the `add_owner` command you have to select the corners of the sub-area as you did for `set_owner`.
+3) You now own an area.
+You may now add sub-owners to it if you want to (see command `/add_owner`).
+Before using the `/add_owner` command you have to select the corners of the sub-area as you did in step 1.

 If your markers are still around your original area and you want to grant access to your entire area you will not have to re-set them.
-You can also use `select_area` to place the markers at the corners of an existing area if you've reset your markers and want to grant access to a full area.
+Use `/select_area` to place the markers at the corners of an existing area if you've reset your markers and want to grant access to a full area.

-The `add_owner` command expects three arguments:
+The `/add_owner` command expects three arguments:
   1. The ID number of the parent area (the area that you want to add a sub-area to).
   2. The name of the player that will own the sub-area.